-- Turn off large electrical loads and disengage mechanical loads and let the genset run two minutes before stopping it.
+- Turn off the air conditioner and other large electrical loads and let the genset run two minutes before stopping it.
 This allows the engine to cool down, reducing the incidence of backfiring and engine run-on. - 2.
 Push the STOP switch momentarily.